mooh971/Go_panel/README.md

 ## ⚠️ Supported Systems

-> **GoPanel works only on Debian-based systems.**
+> 🛠️ This installation script is **designed exclusively for Debian-based systems.**
-> Please do not attempt to install it on other Linux distributions.
+> If you're using any other Linux distribution, you can still run GoPanel —
+> but you'll need to install it **manually** (this script won't work outside Debian-based environments).

-✅ Examples of supported systems:
+✅ Compatible Debian-based systems:
 - Debian
 - Ubuntu
-- Linux Mint (Debian-based)
+- Linux Mint (Debian Edition)
+- Pop!_OS
+- Elementary OS
+- Kali Linux
-- Any other distro that uses Debian as its base
+- Any other distro derived from Debian

+💡 Using a non-Debian system like Arch, Fedora, or openSUSE?
+> You can still run GoPanel, but **you must install it manually.**

 ---